LMBoyle/LIRI-Bot/README.md

     SPOTIFY_SECRET=<your spotify secret here>

 ## Instructions
-Start each line with `$ node liri.js` and use the commands below to search.
+Start each line with `node liri.js` and use the commands below to search.

 To look up a band enter `concert-this` followed by the name of an artist or band.